jlane8/210cse_03/README.md

 ```
 python3 __main__.py
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
-Select the main module inside the root folder and click the "run" icon.
+Select the __main__ module inside the root folder and click the "run" icon.

 ## Project Structure
 The project files and folders are organized as follows:
 ```
 root                    (project root folder)
 +-- __main__.py         (program entry point)
-  game                  (game directory)
+  game                  (game folder)
   +-- puzzle            (word puzzle class)
   +-- chute             (parachute class)
   +-- terminal          (I/O class for input/display)